Shivacharanmandhapuram/AnuragAcademicFlow-new/replit.md

 AcademicFlow is a modern, minimal academic workspace platform designed for university students and faculty.
 The application enables users to share notes and code, generate citations, and leverage AI-powered tools for academic writing and integrity verification.
 The platform supports two distinct user roles with tailored features:

-**Students:** Create and share notes/code, generate academic citations, and receive AI-powered writing assistance.
+**Students:** Create and share notes/code, generate academic citations, receive AI-powered writing assistance, and share subject PDFs with other students.

 **Faculty:** Detect AI-generated content in submissions, verify citation accuracy, and review student work.